-The selected remedy consists of surface and subsurface removal of MEC hazards to a depth of detection with exceptions for inaccessible areas, and LUCs.
-The selected remedy includes vegetation clearance, surface removal, classification of anomalies, and removal of anomalies classified as MEC using AGC methods, as well as disposal of any MEC material potentially presenting an explosives hazard (MPPEH), and MD recovered in the search for MEC.
+The selected remedy consists of surface and subsurface removal of MEC hazards to depth of detection, with exceptions for inaccessible areas, and LUCs.
+The selected remedy includes vegetation clearance, surface removal, classification of anomalies, and removal of anomalies classified as MEC using AGC methods, as well as disposal of any MEC, material potentially presenting an explosives hazard (MPPEH), and MD recovered in the search for MEC.
 If there are areas where AGC is not feasible, USACE-approved standard digital geophysical mapping (DGM) or analog methods would be used, with 100 percent coverage of the MRS by AGC methods to be attempted.
-Public education (warning signs and educational pamphlets) would inform people of hazards that may be present through the 3Rs (Recognize, Retreat, and Report) Explosives Safety Education Program.
+Public educational pamphlets would inform people of hazards that may be present through the 3Rs (Recognize, Retreat, and Report) Explosives Safety Education Program.
 Costs for removal of munitions would include those for vegetation removal, surface and subsurface removal within the MEC contaminated area, munitions disposal, MPPEH disposition, and site restoration.
-Costs for LUCs would include development, reproduction, and distribution of educational materials and posting warning signs.
+Costs for LUCs would include development, reproduction, and distribution of educational materials.